mbrat2005/sreLabsStructure/labs/orleans-sample-lab/labGuides/studentGuide.md

 ### Build Custom Container Image

 1. Next, we will build our custom container image using the Azure Container Registry, then switch our Container App to use our new image:
-1. Copy the PowerShell script below to a text editor and update the values in <> to match your deployment (Resource Group name and Container Registry name):
+1. Copy the PowerShell script below to a text editor and update the values in <> to match your deployment (Resource Group name and Container Registry name).
+Keep the updated script open:

     ```azurepowershell
     $RegistryName = "<your Azure Container Registry Name ex: 'containerregbbvqrfwqlrtv6'>"